Rajya Sabha: Creation of All-India services

+Party position

+Number of members of parliament by party-wise and their floor leaders (As on 25 October 2025):

 Composition

-Seats are allotted in degressive proportion to the population of each state or union territory, meaning that smaller states have a slight advantage over more populous states.
-Certain states even have more representatives than states more populous than them, because in past they too had high population.
+Seats are allotted in proportion to the population of each state or union territory.
+Because of population changes since previous apportionment of seats, states which once had higher relative populations may have more seats than other states which currently have a higher population.
 For example, Tamil Nadu has 18 representatives for 72 million inhabitants (in 2011) whereas Bihar (104 million) and West Bengal (91 million) only have 16.
 As the members are elected by the state legislature, some small union territories, those without legislatures, cannot have representation.
 Hence, Andaman and Nicobar Islands, Chandigarh, Dadra and Nagar Haveli and Daman and Diu, Ladakh and Lakshadweep do not send any representatives.
 Twelve members are nominated by the president.

 As per the Fourth Schedule to the Constitution of India on 26 January 1950, the Rajya Sabha was to consist of 216 members, of which 12 members were to be nominated by the president and the remaining 204 elected to represent the states.
 The present sanctioned strength of the Rajya Sabha in the Constitution of India is 250, which can be increased by constitutional amendment.
 However, the present strength is 245 members according to the Representation of People Act, 1951, which can be increased up to 250 by amending the act itself, of whom 233 are representatives of the states and union territories and 12 are nominated by the president.
 The 12 nominated members of the Rajya Sabha are persons who are eminent in particular fields and are well-known contributors in the particular field.